ATTORNEY MSA FAQ

 — OR —

-How can a Medicare Set Aside be Funded?
+How can a Medicare Set-Aside be funded?

 A set aside may be funded with a lump sum or structured settlement.
 The advantage to funding it with a structured settlement is that it typically reduces the amount that has to be set aside substantially.
 In addition, a structured settlement “rated age” can be used as evidence of reduced life expectancy which also results in a lower figure for the set aside.
-When a structured settlement is used to fund a set aside it operates similar to a deductible.
+When a structured settlement is used to fund a set aside it operates similarly to a deductible.
 Each year a payment is made from the structured settlement annuity into the set aside, that payment (plus any accumulation from past years) must be spent down before Medicare will pay for services.
 Because structured settlements are tax-free and reduce the amount of the set aside dramatically, they should be considered in nearly every set aside arrangement.

 How does CMS evaluate the sufficiency of a Medicare Set-Aside Arrangement?